I have a dirty little secret to admit. Many venus flytraps have died in my care over the course of my life.

 Some of these cultivars have also been created through the tissue culture process.
 They were accidental mutants that were kept in hopes of growing more varieties like it.

 Many of the variations differ in color or size.
 However, there are some that are truly odd that include traps that are incapable of closing, teeth or cilia that look a lot like sharks teeth, and other strange occurrences that some people have grown to enjoy.

 How do you care for a venus flytrap indoors?

 Flytraps LOVE sunlight.
 The area they are naturally from receives a lot of direct sun.
 It is for this reason that some carnivorous plant growers recommend venus flytraps to only be grown outdoors, while others do say that it is possible to grow them indoors on a sunny windowsill or under artificial lighting.

 Regardless of where you decide to grow yours, the important consideration is that it must be a very bright, sunny location.

 Because venus flytraps grow in wet, boggy areas, they are used to being fairly wet all the time.
 Many growers recommend keeping the pots in a tray of water so that the plant has water consistently available.
 Keeping them in a plastic tray with 1-2 centimeters of standing water at all times would be sufficient.

 Venus Flytraps are extremely sensitive to the minerals in our drinking water.
-So much so that our tap water can kill them.
+So much so that our tap water can damage them.
 To avoid damaging your plant, it is recommended to use distilled or reverse osmosis water, which has had all of the minerals removed.

 You can buy distilled water from most stores with a grocery section.
 You could also create your own reverse osmosis water by purchasing and installing a Reverse Osmosis or Reverse Osmosis Deionization Unit (RODI). (linked to Amazon)